apache/beam/learning/prompts/code-explanation/java/06_io_tfrecord.md

     }
 ```

-In the `main` method, the `PipelineOptionsFactory` is used to create a `ReadTFRecordFileOptions` object from the command-line arguments.
+In the `main` method, the `PipelineOptionsFactory` class creates a `ReadTFRecordFileOptions` object from the command-line arguments.
 The `Pipeline.create` method creates a new pipeline with the specified options.

 ```java
         ReadTFRecordFileOptions options =
                 PipelineOptionsFactory.fromArgs(args)